MODULE 1 - Section 4

 Pre-Community

-• Global Engagement works with Host-Community and Goer-Group to ensure a good fit for all involved.
-GE works with HC and GG to finalize team details (dates, # of team members, and budget).
-Meanwhile, GG recruits team leader and GE finalizes approval.
-After, a GE send team registration document to the GG encapsulating deadlines and details.
-GG acceptance of the team details makes the team official.
+The STT Dept. works with host-community coordinator and goer-group to ensure a good fit for all involved.
+If fit is established, the STT Dept. works with host-community coordinator and goer-group to finalize team details (dates, # of team members, and budget).
+Meanwhile, the goer-group recruits a team leader and the STT Dept receives final approval from the host-community.
+After, the STT Dept sends the team registration document to the goer-group, which includes important deadlines and details.
+Goer-group acceptance of the team details makes the team official.

-• Global Engagement has a leadership coaching call with the team leader prior to the start of team meetings to help set healthy expectations for the team and to help move this group of individuals into becoming a team.
-Meanwhile, the team begins fundraising, completing the necessary documentation, and engages in team meetings that include required training from Global Engagement.
+The STT Dept has a leadership coaching call with the team leader prior to the start of team meetings to help set healthy expectations for the team and to help move this group of individuals into becoming a team.
+Meanwhile, the team begins fundraising, completing the necessary documentation, and engages in team meetings that include required training from the STT Dept.

-• As the team is preparing, Global Engagement and the Host-Community are in communication regarding team progress.
-Global Engagement gives the team time to build chemistry and engage training before connecting the team leader directly to you to converse regarding any questions while in-community.
-You can also begin to distribute any resources (ex. team handbook) or have any calls you wish with the team to enhance their preparation.
+As the team is preparing, the STT Dept and the host-community coordinator are in communication regarding team progress.
+The STT Dept gives the team time to build chemistry and engage training before connecting the team leader directly to the coordinator to converse regarding any questions while in-community.
+At this point, the coordinator distributes any resources (ex. community guide) and has any pre-field calls with the team to enhance their preparation.

-• Team funds are distributed to the HC approximately 30 days prior to team arrival for team preparations.
-Global Engagement has a leadership coaching call with the team leader prior to departure to shift perspective to leading while in-community.
+Team funds are distributed to the host-community approximately 30 days prior to team arrival.
+The STT Dept has a leadership coaching call with the team leader prior to departure to shift perspective to leading while in-community.

 Post-Community

-• Global Engagement welcomes the team home and invites them to take next steps with your community and our organization.
+The STT Dept welcomes the team home and invites them to take next steps with your community and One Collective.

-• GE connects with the HC to debrief the team's visit.
-Afterward, a debriefing with the team leader is had to gather stories, feedback, and discern partnership potential.
+The STT Dept Director connects with the host-coordinator to debrief the team's visit.
+Afterward, the STT Dept Director debriefs with the team leader to gather stories, feedback, and discern partnership potential.

-• The host submits a financial reconciliation to account for the funds received to execute the short-term team.
+The host-coordinator submits a financial reconciliation to account for the funds received to execute the short-term team.

 In-Community

-• The team arrives and the coordinator welcomes the team.
-The coordinator/community team holds an orientation within the first 24hrs of the team's arrival.
+The STT arrives and is welcomed by the coordinator.
+The coordinator/community team holds an orientation within 24hrs of the STT's arrival.

-• The team engages in daily activities relevant to the long-term work going on in the community.
+The STT engages in daily activities relevant to the long-term work going on in the community.

-• The team has a daily time together both to engage in personal/group devotions and to engage in a daily debrief, processing what happened that day.
-You have the option to be a part of this time with the team, which is highly encouraged.
+The STT has daily time both to engage in personal/group devotions and to engage in a daily debrief, processing what happened that day.
+The STT Handbook has spaces designed for both these daily activities.
+It is the host-coordinator’s role to facilitate daily debriefs with the STT.

-At this point, we hope that seeing an overview of the process let’s you know that the STTs Dept. has a well-structured process that is tried and true.
+The STT Dept. has a well-structured process that is tried and true.
 We are here to guide you through this entire process.
-And want your goer-groups to experience the same - from relationship building to encouragement to leadership equipping and consistent team direction - we are here to ensure they are set up to enter your community with a flexible, listener, learner posture.
-To find out more about why you and your community benefit when a team is sent through our organization, check out the resource below entitled Working with Our Organization in Short-Term Teams.
+From relationship building to encouragement to leadership equipping and consistent team direction, we are here to ensure teams are set up to enter your community with a flexible, listener-learner posture.

-Lastly, if you are wondering what role you will play in the team process, you can see those items in the Role Breakdown section found on the main dashboard of Modules 2, 3 and 4.
-You will also learn more about the intricacies of those breakdown deeper within the sections of each module.
+Lastly, if you are wondering what role you will play in the team process, see the Role Breakdown section found on the main dashboard of Modules 2, 3 and 4.
+You will also learn more about your role within the sections of each module.

 Highlighted Resource